 This concept is designed to utilize and optimize modern use cases and workflows into today’s radio studios.
-Content production for radio has evolved and modern tools have given access to more automated, more remote, more effective workflows with studio audio quality over the internet.
+Content production for radio has evolved, and modern tools have given access to more automated, more remote, and more effective workflows with studio audio quality over the internet.

-Thin Studio allows customers to take advantage of modern cloud-based solutions and audio over IP quality as well as provide an upgrade pipeline in the future for more feature rich and more automated workflows.
+Thin Studio allows customers to take advantage of modern cloud-based solutions and audio over IP quality as well as provide an upgrade pipeline in the future for more feature-rich and automated workflows.

-On enterprise level radio studio environment automation, audio routing and disaster recovery studios and redundant hardware architecture require a complex and valuable investment and our design is tailored to fit needs for independent, single studio usage without compromising an upgrade pipeline into a larger environment in the future.
+At the enterprise level, radio studio environment automation, audio routing and disaster recovery studios, and redundant hardware architecture require a complex and valuable investment and our design is tailored to fit the needs for independent, single studio usage without compromising an upgraded pipeline into a larger environment in the future.

-Customers have full control of production facilities baseline and possibility to design optional features on top of it when needed.
-Pipeline Media, Jutel, Transaxiom and Lawo can provide a turnkey system; planning, designing, installation, training and support.
+Customers have full control of the production facilities baseline and the possibility to design optional features on top of it when needed.
+Pipeline Media, Jutel, Transaxiom, and Lawo can provide a turnkey system; planning, designing, installation, training, and support.

-The key benefits of the system include the flexibility and speed of deployment, web-standard user interfaces and the ability to enable business workflow-based user experiences.
-The system features 100% browser-based technology and web-native architecture.
+The system’s key benefits include the flexibility and speed of deployment, web-standard user interfaces, and the ability to enable business workflow-based user experiences.
+In addition, the system features 100% browser-based technology and web-native architecture.
 This modern, modular web architecture allows the OnAir user interface to operate separately from the Media Node unit, revolutionising the way radio stations control their OnAir playout.